RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 👉 You can't change UID with backdoor command if incorrect data is written to the 0 sector trailer!

-#### MIFARE Classic Super Gen1B
+### MIFARE Classic Super Gen1B

 DirectWrite card, ATS unknown.
 Probably same as Gen1, except backdoor commands.
 Implementation: https://github.com/netscylla/super-card/blob/master/libnfc-1.7.1/utils/nfc-super.c

-#### MIFARE Classic Super Gen2
+### MIFARE Classic Super Gen2
 ^[Top](#top)

 New generation of cards, based on limited Gen4 chip.
 Emulates Gen1 backdoor protocol, but can store up to 7 different traces.

-Card always answer `ff  ff  ff  ff` to auth, so writing/reading it via Mifare protocol is impossible.
+Card always answers `ff  ff  ff  ff` as `at`, so reading/writing it via Mifare protocol is impossible.

-UID is changeable via Gen4 backdoor write to 0 block.
+UID is changeable via UMC backdoor write to 0 block.

 * UID: 4b and 7b versions
 * ATQA/SAK: fixed